-The UMF Board of Trustees establishes the endowment spending policy.
-The current spending rate is 4.5% of a fund's trailing average market value over the previous 20 quarters (5 years).
-These dollars, called the fund's "payout," are transferred to a spending account and made available each year to support the fund's designated program.
-Funds designated as quasiendowments allow additional spending of up to 20% of fund value annually.
+The UMF Board of Trustees establishes the spending policy, which is designed to provide stable and predictable funding for designated programs in perpetuity.

+The current policy is to distrbute 4.5% of an endowed fund's trailing average market value over the previous 20 quarters (5 years) for spending each year; using a trailing average helps smooth any effects of short-term market fluctuations.
+Quasi-endowment funds allow spending of up to 20% of the fund's value annually.